Chronic Nuisance Property OrdinanceDownload the flyer in PDF format!

 What happens when three or more nuisance activities occur?
 When three ore more nuisance activities occur on a property within 60 days, the Chief of Police or designee reviews reports to determine if the matter constitutes a chronic nuisance.
 If yes, the landlord is notified that the property is in danger of being declared a chronic nuisance and is requested to contact the City to develop a plan to remedy the problem.
 If the landlord voluntarily remedies the problem the matter is closed.
 In those cases where the landlord fails to respond or does not remedy the problems, the Chief of Police or designee can declare the property a chronic nuisance and issue a civil infraction that includes monetary penalties of up to $1,000.00.
 If the matter is still unresolved the case can be referred to the City Attorney for civil action in Superior Court.
 The City has the burden of proof to show that the property is a chronic nuisance.
 When the Superior Court finds that the property is a chronic nuisance it can order civil penalties ranging from fines of up to $100.00 per day to closure of the property for up to one year.

 In a separate, but related initiative, the Bremerton Police Department developed a method to notify landlords and property managers in a timely manner any time a police officer writes a report involving a property.
-This is done by e-mail and at no cost to the landlord/property manager.
 Please read below for specific details on the Landlord Notification Program.

 Bremerton Police Landlord Notification Program